What is Matter?

-- Anything which occupies space and has mass is called matter.
+- Anything that occupies space and has mass is called matter.

-- The particles of matter attract each other with a force called intermolecular force, which is maximum in case of solids, less in case of liquids and least in case of gases.
+- The particles of matter attract each other with intermolecular force, which is maximum in the case of solids, less in the case of liquids, and less in the case of gases.

 - The spaces in between the particles of matter are called intermolecular spaces.
-They are least in case of solids, more in case of liquids and maximum in case of gases.
+They are least in the case of solids, more in the case of liquids, and maximum in the case of gases.

-- The lesser the inter-molecular spaces between the molecules, the more are the intermolecular forces.
+- The lesser the intermolecular spaces between the molecules, the more the intermolecular forces.

-- In the case of solids, the intermolecular spaces and the kinetic energy of the molecules are the least, but the inter-molecular forces are maximum.
+- In the case of solids, the intermolecular spaces and the kinetic energy of the molecules are the least, but the intermolecular forces are the maximum.

 - In the case of liquids, the intermolecular spaces and the kinetic energy of the molecules are more than that in the solids, but the intermolecular forces are less than that in solids.

-- In case of gases, the intermolecular spaces and the kinetic energy of the molecules are maximum, by the intermolecular forces are minimum.
+- In the case of gases, the intermolecular spaces and the kinetic energy of the molecules are maximum, and the intermolecular forces are minimum.

-- The arrangement of particles is most ordered in the case of solids, in the case of liquids layers of particles can slip and slide over each other while for gases, there is no order, particles just move about randomly.
+- The arrangement of particles is most ordered in the case of solids, in the case of liquids, layers of particles can slip and slide over each other, while for gases, there is no order, particles move about randomly.

 - The states of matter are interconvertible and can be changed by changing the temperature and pressure.

-- Sublimation is the change of state from solid to gas, without going through liquid state on heating and vice versa.
+- Sublimation is the change of state from solid to gas without going through the liquid state on heating and vice versa.

-- Fusion or melting is the change of state from solid to liquid and the temperature at which it takes place is called melting point.
+- Fusion or melting is the change of state from solid to liquid, and the temperature at which it occurs is called the melting point.

-- Vaporization or boiling is the change of state from liquid to gas and the temperature at which it takes place, is called boiling point.
+- Vaporization or boiling is the change of state from liquid to gas; the temperature at which it occurs is called the boiling point.

 - Boiling is a bulk phenomenon.
-Particles from the bulk (whole) of the liquid change into vapour state.
+Particles from the bulk (whole) of the liquid change into a vapor state.

 - Evaporation is a surface phenomenon.
-Particles from the surface gain enough energy to overcome the forces of attraction present in the liquid and change into the vapour state.
+Particles from the surface gain enough energy to overcome the forces of attraction present in the liquid and change into the vapor state.

-- The rate of evaporation depends upon the surface area exposed to the atmosphere, the temperature, the humidity and the wind speed.
+- The rate of evaporation depends upon the surface area exposed to the atmosphere, the temperature, the humidity, and the wind speed.
+Evaporation causes cooling.

-- Latent heat of vaporisation is the heat energy required to change 1 kg of a liquid to gas at atmospheric pressure at its boiling point.
+- Latent heat of vaporization is the heat energy required to change 1 kg of a liquid to gas at atmospheric pressure at its boiling point.

-- Latent heat of fusion is the amount of heat energy required to change 1 kg of solid into liquid at its melting point.
+- The latent heat of fusion is the heat energy required to change 1 kg of solid into liquid at its melting point.

-- Density: The mass of a substance per unit of volume, i.e., density = mass/volume.
+Density: The mass of a substance per unit of volume, i.e., density = mass/volume.

-- The unit of volume is m3 (cubic meter).
-The common unit of volume is litre.
-(L)
+The unit of volume is m3 (cubic meter).
+The common unit of volume is L (liter).

 1m3 = 1000 dm3 = 1000 L